-Gloria Taraniya Ambrosia teaches within the Thai Forest Tradition and is a Lay Buddhist Minister in association with Abhayagiri Buddhist Monastery in CA. She has been a dhamma teacher since 1990, served as IMS Resident Teacher in the 1990s, and is a core faculty member at BCBS.
+Gloria Taraniya Ambrosia teaches within the Thai Forest Tradition.
+She has been a Dhamma teacher since 1990, served as IMS Resident Teacher in the 1990s, and is a core faculty member at BCBS.
+She is the co-author of Older and Wiser: Classical Buddhist Teachings on Aging, Sickness, and Death.

 Rebecca Bradshaw is the guiding teacher of the Insight Meditation Center of Pioneer Valley, MA.
 She leads vipassana retreats, including Spanish language courses, emphasizing embodied clarity and kindness.
 She holds a master's degree in counseling psychology, and also serves as an IMS guiding teacher.